Sexual abuse scandal in the Salesian order: Abuse in Belgium

 In 2007, a Belgian criminal court convicted Willem VC, a laicised Salesian priest, to four years imprisonment for sexual delinquency with multiple adolescent minors.
 During the criminal investigation by the police and judiciary previous acts of sexual delinquency were discovered that occurred during his membership of the Salesian congregation.
 He was expelled from this order in 2001 for these incidents.

 Father Luk Delft was convicted for child abuse and possession of child pornography in 2012 and was ordered by the court to not have contact with minors until 2022 and a suspended prison sentence of 18 months.
-Reporting by CNN revealed that the Salesian order of Belgium was aware of the convictions and of problems with Delft's behavior dating back as far as 2001 when it he confessed he had molested two boys in a Don Bosco school in Zwijnaarde.
+Reporting by CNN revealed that the Salesian order of Belgium was aware of the convictions and of problems with Delft's behavior dating back as far as 2001 How a Catholic order dedicated to protecting children failed them when it he confessed he had molested two boys in a Don Bosco school in Zwijnaarde.
 He was transferred to another Don Bosco school, this time in Woluwe-Saint-Pierre, without the police being informed.
 There, child pornography was found on his computer in 2009 and he is asked to leave the school.
 Later, a former colleague will inform the police, which will lead to his 2012 conviction.
 Despite this conviction, he was able to travel to the Central African Republic (CAR) in 2013 to work in a leading role for the catholic NGO Caritas in the country, with the knowledge of the Salesian order and the probation committee in Belgium.
 In 2019 CNN reporters confronted Delft with new accusations of child abuse in a refugee camp of CAR.
 He is then sent back to Belgium by Salesian superior Father Carlo Loots.
 Caritas denied knowing about Delft's pedophilia.
 Father Loots said to CNN that the Salesians were “naive” to send Delft to the CAR: “It’s a little bit cynical, probably, to give him a new opportunity and that posting at Kaga-Bandoro and (to expect) that the Bishop of Kaga-Bandoro would take responsibility for him.”
 The Bishop of Kaga-Bandoro at that time, Albert Vanbuel, was himself a Belgian Salesian.